 Successful Marketing Can be a Funding Stream for Heritage Tourism

-- Start with a marketing plan that lays out all the details, strategies, costs and expected outcomes of your heritage tourism marketing project.
+- Start with a marketing plan that lays out all the strategies, and costs of your heritage tourism marketing project.

 - Give your plan life with what it will look like in months and years.
-Have projections ready on how heritage tourism marketing will impact your area, region and the state.
+Have projections ready on how heritage tourism marketing will impact your area, region, and state.
+Essentially, set goals.

 Maybe you are the idea generator planning a housing development, hotel, restaurant, or entertainment venue that you know will bring in people from miles away.
 Your plan anticipates tourists will visit or even move to the community you are promoting because it’s new and exciting and in a great location.